reece/tc-variant-annotation/README.md

 ## Take-home challenge

-* Fork this repo.
-Alternatively, you may want to duplicate this repo and make your clone private if you are concerned about visibility and public activity.
+* Go to https://github.com/reece/tc-variant-annotation and click "Use this template".
+Please make the repo private (for your benefit).

 * Write a module that provides a service to annotate variants using Ensembl (see below).
 We want to report these values: input variant,